scullyio/scully/docs/scully-configuration.md

 The`guessParserOptions` that get passed to the `guess-parser` library.
 Currently, the only supported property is `excludedFiles`, and it excludes files from the `guess-parser` route discovery process.

+### ignoreResourceTypes

+The `ignoreResourceTypes` array that get passed to the `puppeteerRenderPlugin`.
+Any `ResourceType` that is listed here will be ignored by the Puppeteer instance rendering the requested page.
+For example if you add `image` and `font` all requests to images and fonts loaded on your pages will be ignored.